 Just playing on the beach 1896.

-Just as the caption says Sedlescombe Road North in 1911.
+Just as the caption says Sedlescombe Road North with Chatham Road on the right in 1911.

 A Trolley Bus at Silverhill opposite Silverlands Road!
 But where is the garage!!
 1955.

 Bottom end of Payton Road into Battle Road.
 1911.